to perpetuate the memory and history of our dead

 6.5e TBR Camp life

 Once the POWs reached the TBR, their life changed completely.
 Compared to conditions there, Bicycle Camp and even Changi were heaven.
 There are two aspects in particular that Westerners find hard to grasp concerning the conditions these men endured: the weather and the remoteness.
 The Tenasserin Mountains form the border between Thailand and Burma.
 Each side of the border is dominated by different weather patterns.
-On the Burmese where the US POWs spent their TBR time, the weather comes from west to east, moving inland from the Andaman Sea until it hits those mountains.
+On the Burmese side, where the US POWs spent their TBR time, the weather comes from west to east, moving inland from the Andaman Sea until it hits those mountains.
 The rising cooling air causes it to rain and rain and rain some more.
 During the monsoon period hundreds of inches of rain fall almost non-stop.
 While the rain can be torrential at times, it is not necessarily raining incessantly, but it is never dry!
 This is one of the reasons why there were no permanent human habitations in those highlands.
 Life there was simply too difficult to support a farming community.
 Either the intensity or the sheer volume of rain could easily destroy one’s crops in the field.

 On the Thai side of the border, conditions were only slightly better as far as the amount of rainfall was considered.
 But they were no less remote.
 Neither area had any roads except what the workers could cut and even those would become impassable at the height of the rainy season.
 The camps on both sides were were still over 100 kilometers from any true source of supplies.